andrewcoggins/TradingPlatform/README.md

 ### i.
 What is the Trading Platform?

-The Trading Platform is a software platform designed to run trading enviroments.
+The Trading Platform is a software platform designed to run a flexible array of trading enviroments.
 Within a trading environment, Trading Platform hosts any number of trading agents, that bid in markets and receive utility outcomes.
-The Trading Platform is extremely flexible; it was the designed with the goal of being able to run any game-theoretical scenario that can be specified as a sequence of markets, each formally described using only a small set of rules.
+The Trading Platform is very flexible; it was the designed with the goal of being able to run any game-theoretical scenario that can be specified as a sequence of markets, each formally described using only a small set of rules.
 In addition, Trading Platform was designed with real-time use in mind: when a trading environment is running, an arbitrary number of people on different computers can submit agents to trade in that environment.

 ### ii.
 Why should anyone care about the Trading Platform?